-After months of integrated treatment with ABA models, many children go from a few highly preferred foods to an unlimited availability to try new foods.
-It is worth noting: feeding treatment is highly dependent on family involvement – working together, remarkable results can be achieved.
+After months of integrated treatment with ABA models, many children go from a few highly preferred foods to an unlimited flexibility to try new foods.
+It is worth noting: feeding treatment is highly dependent on family involvement if working together, remarkable results can be achieved.

-Based on the principles of ABA and the work of the behaviorist BF Skinner, verbal behavior therapy (BV) teaches how words can help children diagnosed with autism achieve desired objects or results.
+Based on the principles of ABA and the work of the behaviorist BF Skinner, verbal behavior therapy (BVT) teaches how words can help children diagnosed with autism achieve desired objects or results.
 Not just using words as labels, but WHY we use them, making a more meaningful and useful connection.
-With time and patience, verbal skills improve to more complex words and meanings.
+With time and patience, verbal skills improve to more communication through more complex words and meanings.

 Our Behavior Analyst will attend Individualized Education Program (IEP) meetings, as well as school meetings; our presence helps ensure that your child is reaching his or her full learning potential.